ck37/hands-on-precision-psychiatry-ai/genai-notes.md

 [Put a pin in LM Studio and come back to this.]

-Open VS Code
+Open Positron

-Orient people to VS Code
+Orient people to Positron

 Cline AI-coding / writing